Salah Bachir: Professional life

 Bachir began his career in publishing in 1980 with the first consumer video magazine in Canada, Videomania, and in 1984, started the trade publication, Premiere, to serve the needs of the burgeoning video distribution and retail sectors.
 He also co-produced an annual trade show, Focus on Video, celebrating the Canadian film industry, which he ran for 15 years.
 During this period, he helped launch several home video labels, including Disney, Universal, Vestron and Thorn EMI, as well as two creative agencies, Imaginus Graphics and New Image Complete Print Services.

 In 1999, Bachir moved on to become the founding president and chair of Famous Players Media, a new in-cinema advertising and marketing partnership with Famous Players Theatres and Viacom.
 Bachir also personally launched the in-house magazines Famous, Famous Quebec and Famous Kids, which became some of Canada’s successful magazines in terms of readership.

 In 2005 Cineplex acquired Famous Players, which included Bachir’s 49 percent ownership of Famous Players Media.
 Cineplex engaged Bachir’s company Phamous Characters to set up and run the media company and subsequently Bachir became president of Cineplex Media.
 Cineplex also purchased Famous magazines from Bachir, which he rebranded as Cineplex magazines and which in turn became the most-read magazine in Canada, with over 4.3 million readers per issue at its peak.

 Bachir became president of the newly created Cineplex Media division.
-He grew the business, making it Canada’s largest cinema and digital place-based media network, with thousands of screens across the country located in high-traffic business areas, premium shopping centres, and state-of-the-art cinemas, for both Cineplex and other chains.
-Cineplex Media became a leader in the digital space and was perennially one of Cineplex’s most profitable divisions, contributing significantly to its EBITDA.
+He expanded the business, making it Canada’s largest cinema and digital place-based media network, with thousands of screens across the country located in high-traffic business areas, including shopping centres and cinemas, for both Cineplex and other chains.
+Cineplex Media was perennially one of Cineplex’s most profitable divisions, contributing significantly to its EBITDA.

 Scene loyalty program

-Salah Bachir revolutionized the Canadian movie theatre business when he brought Cineplex Media into a multi-year, multi-pronged partnership with Scotiabank that included the Scene Loyalty Program, a multi-million-dollar exclusive advertising deal.
-Working closely with Rick White, Scotiabank’s VP of Marketing and Branding, Bachir achieved tremendous success with innovative, customer-related programmes.
+Salah Bachir helped revolutionize the Canadian movie theatre business when he brought Cineplex Media into a multi-year, multi-pronged partnership with Scotiabank that included the Scene Loyalty Program.
+Working closely with Rick White, Scotiabank’s VP of Marketing and Branding, Bachir achieved success with innovative, customer-related programmes.
 Scotiabank, which had never done a naming rights program previously, branded five additional theatres and all of the Cineplex VIP Cinemas.

 Today, the Scene+ program has over 10 million members, has expanded to include Sobeys and Home Hardware and is currently valued at over $1.5 billion.
 Both Cineplex and Scotiabank attribute a huge increase in brand equity, loyalty and inroads to a younger demographic audience to the success of these programs.

 On June 1, 2017 Bachir became Chancellor of OCAD University.
 He succeeded Catherine Delaney, the Honourable James K. Bartleman and Rosalie Sharp in that role.